weiweichen/MusicalNumbers/README.md

    MacOS: http://sourabhbajaj.com/mac-setup/Scala/README.html

-   In case you are not familiar with Scala, Scala is built using Java, hence the compiled results is a jar file, the same as Java code.
+   In case you are not familiar with Scala, Scala is built using Java.
+Hence the compiled results is a jar file, the same as Java code.
 Functional programming is really beautiful.
-You should try Scala!!
+You should try it!!

 1. sbt (for building scala program) https://www.scala-sbt.org/index.html